teamadmin-io/nibbleMate-webapp/README.md

 ## Overview

-NibbleMate is a comprehensive mobile and web application that allows you to:
+nibbleMate is a comprehensive mobile and web application that allows you to:

 - **Create and manage smart feeders** with different food brands
 - **Add cats to your household** with detailed profiles